Vermont Democratic US Rep. Peter Welch to seek Senate seat

 The decisions by Leahy and now Welch will create the first open seats in Vermont’s three-member congressional delegation since 2006, when independent Bernie Sanders moved to the Senate and Welch took his seat in the House.

-While the Senate seat will be open, Welch, who during his years in the House has been consistently one of Vermont’s top vote-getters, would have an instant advantage.

 Vermont’s popular Republican governor, Phil Scott, has said he is not interested in running for the Senate.
-It’s unclear whom the state GOP will find to run for either the Senate seat or the House seat.
+It’s unclear whom the state GOP will find to run for either the Senate seat or the House seat, but the party chair said many Vermont residents want a fresh face in Washington.

+“Peter Welch is a relic of the past, and now is the time for Vermonters to choose a candidate with an eye on the future, and Vermont Republicans will provide voters with options for a future that works — not one that continues us down the path of Welch’s ‘Imperiled Democracy,’” Vermont GOP Chair Paul Dame said in a written statement on Monday.

 Vermont has never sent a woman or a member of a racial minority community to Washington.
-Several female politicians have expressed interest in running for a vacant seat, but the only person who has said she would run for the House if Welch ran for the Senate is Democratic state Sen. Kesha Ram Hinsdale.
+Several female politicians have been floated as possible candidates for the vacant seats, but the only person who has said publicly that she was considering making a bid for the House if Welch ran for the Senate is Democratic state Sen. Kesha Ram Hinsdale, who is part Indian.

+“With Congressman Welch now making a bid for the Senate seat, I will be deeply exploring a run for Congress to give Vermonters a fighter in Washington,” Ram Hinsdale said in a written statement on Monday.

 Welch, of Norwich, was first elected to the U.S. House in 2006.

-Note: This story has been corrected to show state Sen. Kesha Ram Hinsdale has said that she is considering a bid for the House seat, not that she would make a bid for the House seat.